 School Social Workers are trained and licensed professionals that provide a link between the home, school and community through support services that positively impact the development of the whole child.
 School Social Workers engage the school, family, teachers and/or community in a problem-solving process to promote positive change and eliminate barriers to learning.
 School Social Workers receive referrals from the community, parents, school staff and students when students display poor attendance, failing grades, effects of family crisis and/or emotional and behavioral concerns.

-School Social Workers can support parents by helping parents understand their child’s developmental and educational needs; providing access to school and community resources; helping navigate special education services; obtaining mental health services; and providing services for homeless families.
+School Social Workers can support parents by helping parents understand their child’s developmental and educational needs; providing access to school and community resources; helping navigate special education services; obtaining mental health services; and providing services for homeless families and students placed in foster care.
 School Social Workers are in all elementary and middle schools, alternative settings and some high schools.

 Section 504 Accommodation Planning in WCPSS is supported at the central office level via the department of Counseling and Student Services.
 Section 504 Accommodation Plans support students whose physical and mental disabilities substantially limit their functioning at school by providing accommodations that allow them to access their total school experience.
 These children who have Section 504 plans are not eligible for special education instruction and individualized education plans(IEPs).
 Children with Section 504 Accommodation Plans are considered general education students who simply require supports that help them attain a free and appropriate public education.
 Section 504 Eligibility considerations involve a specific, detailed and timely process that school professionals must follow.
 Each school in WCPSS has one or more Section 504 contacts that can assist with parent questions.

 The school system is supported via Counseling and Student Services by the Section 504 Intervention Coordinator and the Section 504 Intervention Psychologist.
 Learn more about the Section 504 Accommodation Plan >